hmrc/agents-external-stubs/README.md

 - listening on 8100 for datastream events
 - listening on 9974 for sso requests

-You can switch this behaviour off by setting `proxies.start` config property to `false`.
+You can switch this behaviour off by setting `features.proxies` config property to `false`.

 ## How to configure generic proxy and stub pre-defined responses